libp2p/docs/content/concepts/security-considerations.md

 #### Sybil Attacks

-DHTs in general are vulnerable to a class of attacks called [Sybil attacks][wikipedia-sybil], in which one operator spins up a large number of DHT peers (generally called "Sybils") to gain undue influence over the routing algorithm used to maintain the network.
+DHTs, and p2p systems in general are vulnerable to a class of attacks called [Sybil attacks][wikipedia-sybil], in which one operator spins up a large number of DHT peers with distinct identities (generally called "Sybils") to flood the network and gain an advantageous position.

-If many Sybils are generated with IDs that are "close" to a particular key in the DHT, they are likely to be in the path for most queries for that key.
-This gives them an opportunity to modify query responses, either by returning incorrect data or by not returning data at all.
+A DHT query may need to be routed through several peers before completion, each of which has the opportunity to modify query responses, either by returning incorrect data or by not returning data at all.
+By controlling a large number of Sybil nodes (in proportion to the size of the network), a bad actor increases the probability of being in the lookup path for queries.
+To target a specific key, they could improve their chances of being in the lookup path further by generating IDs that are "close" to the target key according the DHT's distance metric.

-Applications can guard against modification of data by signing values that are stored in the DHT, or by using a hash of the data as the DHT key (as in [IPFS](https://ipfs.io)).
+Applications can guard against modification of data by signing values that are stored in the DHT, or by using content addressing, where a cryptographic hash of the stored value is used as the key, as in [IPFS](https://ipfs.io).
 These strategies allow you to detect if the data has been tampered with, however, they cannot prevent tampering from occurring in the first place, nor can they prevent malicious nodes from simply pretending the data doesn't exist and omitting it entirely.

 Very similar to Sybil attacks, an Eclipse attack also uses a large number of controlled nodes, but with a slightly different goal.
 Instead of modifying data